 Defining your customers' goals and working to accomplish these objectives together is a critical component of any Customer Success process.
 That said, CSMs need to be careful to avoid plateauing at this tactical level of goal → execution.

 Meeting goals from one quarter to the next doesn't necessarily guarantee a healthy and long-term relationship.
 I once had a client cancel their multimillion dollar contract when they laid off thousands of local salespeople.
 Another switched to a competing product that offered a feature they deemed pivotal in servicing a new market they wanted to capture.

-We had reliably exceeded their stated objectives quarter over quarter — so what had I missed?
+We exceeded their stated objectives quarter-over-quarter — so what had I missed?

 Customers often find it difficult to articulate their needs or forget to factor you into their future plans.
 They might request a long list of new functionality and features, which makes it challenging to zero in on which ones are most important.
 And then there are features your customers don't even know they want until they see them somewhere else.

 In both of the examples above, I had been so consumed in the day to day that I lost track of their company's broader initiatives or major shifts in their industry.